Towards Visual Saliency Explanations of Face Verification: Experimental Results

 \subsubsection{Dataset}

-The face recognition model is trained with the cleaned version of MS1M dataset \cite{deng2019arcface}.
-In the proposed evaluation methodology, the LFW \cite{huang2008labeled} dataset is used for quantitative evaluation.
-In addition, some visual explanation examples presented in this paper are selected from CPLFW \cite{zheng2018cross}, LFR \cite{elharrouss2020lfr}, and Webface-Occ \cite{huang2021face} datasets for evaluation in particular scenarios.
-All the images are cropped and resized to the size of 112x112 pixels.
+The face recognition models are trained with the MS1Mv2 dataset \cite{deng2019arcface}.
+For evaluation, this paper first selects samples from different datasets, namely LFW \cite{huang2008labeled}, CPLFW \cite{zheng2018cross}, LFR \cite{elharrouss2020lfr}, and Webface-Occ \cite{huang2021face} for visual presentation in various verification scenarios.
+In the proposed objective evaluation methodology, LFW, CPLFW, and Webface-Occ datasets are used for quantitative evaluation.
+All the images are cropped and resized to 112x112 pixels.